Albany Community Development Agency

 In response to the Coronavirus Pandemic (COVID-19) the U.S. Department of Housing and Urban Development Community Development Block Grant provided funding to the City of Albany in the form of Community Development Block Grant Fund (CDBG-CV) allocation to be used to prevent, prepare for, and respond to the coronavirus (COVID-19).
 This allocation was authorized by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Public Law 116-136, which was signed by President Trump on March 27, 2020, to respond to the growing effects of this historic public health crisis.
 There is now a second round of funding available and the application process for these funds is open.
-Applications will be accepted on a rolling basis until June 30, 2021, or until all funds have been expended.
+Applications will be accepted on a rolling basis until all funds have been expended.
 Please read the guidelines prior to completing an application.

 Please note, this application is a request for financial support for a program related to the response to the COVID-19 pandemic.
 It is not a small business loan intended to sustain your organization.
 For information regarding small business loans and where to apply for them, please see the Support smAlbany website.

 ACDA offices are open and able to accept applications in person.
 When your organization's application is ready for submission, please call ACDA at 518-434-5265 to make arrangements to submit your application.
 Applications will be accepted on a rolling basis until June 30, 2021 or until all funds have been expended.

 Action Plan Draft Comment Period Open

 The City of Albany Housing and Community Development Agency is accepting comments to its Year 47 action plan and environmental review record.
 Anyone wishing to comment may do so by email to Faye Andrews - comments will be accepted until 4/29/21.